nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Is reasonably comfortable using CLI apps

 **Value proposition**:
-* Zookeepers have to account for a large number of animals and their statuses (health, feeding times etc).
+* Zookeepers have to account for a large number of animals and their statuses (health, feed times etc).
 * It is easy to lose track without a structured database.
 * We have thus decided to morph the app into a tracker for an individual zookeeper.
 * Easier to transfer a large amount of animal information when zookeepers change shifts.